 I’ve been part of Intellia since its beginning in 2014, and it’s been an incredible ride so far with many people who have contributed along the way.
-Back then, we recognized the tremendous promise of genome editing and its potential to transform people’s lives.
+Back then, we recognized the tremendous promise of Also called gene editing.
+Genome editing collectively refers to a set of technologies, including CRISPR/Cas9, that can be used to cut and modify DNA.
+Genome editing uses systems to make the DNA change inside the cell.
+These cells can be edited in the body (in vivo) or outside the body (ex vivo) from a patient or donor. and its potential to transform people’s lives.
 But there’s a difference between recognizing possibilities and realizing them.

 With Intellia’s February 28 announcement, highlighting the latest data from our Phase 1 clinical trial of NTLA-2001 for the treatment of ATTR amyloidosis, we are seeing CRISPR’s potential as a one-time treatment for genetic diseases.
 Fifteen individuals with their own unique lives and stories are participating in Part 1 of our first-in-human Phase 1 study.
 And initial clinical test results suggest that relevant aspects of their disease have been significantly impacted.